gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/inline_assembler.rst

 ``Outputs`` parameter.

-Although setting ``Volatile`` to ``True`` prevents unwanted optimizations, it will also disable other optimizations that might be important for efficiency.
+Although setting ``Volatile`` to ``True`` prevents unwanted optimizations, it also disables other optimizations that might be important for efficiency.
 In general, you should set ``Volatile`` to ``True`` only if the compiler's optimizations have created problems.